boolsi/boolsi/README.md

 ### `simulate` options

-`-t`, `--simulation-time` (Mandatory) number of time steps to simulate for.
+`-t`, `--simulation-time` (required) Number of time steps to simulate for.

 ### `attract` options

 `-t`, `--max-simulation-time` Maximum simulation time.
 If set, simulation stops after this time step even if an attractor was not reached.

 `-a`, `--max-attractor-length` Maximum length of attractor to look for.
-If set, attractors longer than this value will be ignored.
+If set, attractors longer than this value are discarded.

 `-r`, `--reduce-memory-usage` Turn off storing all simulation states.
 Slows down the search for attractors.

-`-i`, `--ignore-stale-db-items` Turn off cleaning stale attractors from database on each write.
+`-k`, `--keep-stale-db-items` Turn off removing stale attractors from the database on each write.
 Greatly increases disk space usage, speeds processing up, and makes ETA more accurate.

 `-c`, `--no-node-correlations` Turn off computing Spearman's correlations between node states in attractors.

+`-x`, `--no-attractor-output` Turn off outputting attractors.

 `-p`, `--p-value` <i>p</i>-value threshold for statistical significance of node correlations.
 Defaults to 0.05.

 ### `target` options

 `-t`, `--max-simulation-time` Maximum simulation time.
-If set, simulation stops after this time step even if a target state wasn't reached.
+If set, simulation stops after this time step even if a target state was not reached.

 `-n`, `--n-simulations-reaching-target` Stop after this many simulations have reached target state.